wwarthen/RomWBW/Source/Doc/ROM_Applications.md

 ## Features / Limitations

+- This ROM-hosted implementation does not support disk access for loading and saving programs.
- Integer arithmetic, numbers -32767 to 32767
+- Integer arithmetic, numbers -32767 to 32767
- Singles letter variables A-Z
+- Singles letter variables A-Z
- 1-dimensional array support
+- 1-dimensional array support
- Strings are not supported
+- Strings are not supported

 ## Direct Commands